diffix/reference/docs/multi-level-aggregation.md

 For the assumed background knowledge, please consult the:
 - [glossary](glossary.md) for definitions of terms used in this document
-- [multi-aid](multiple-aid.md) for a description of how AIDs spread through a query
+- [multi-aid](multiple-aid.md) for a description of how AID values spread through a query

 - [Aggregation across query boundaries](#aggregation-across-query-boundaries)
   - [Intermediate extreme value flattening](#intermediate-extreme-value-flattening)